Trump dismisses Giuliani calls with White House, OMB

 “Rudy is a great gentleman and they’re after him only because he’s done such a good job.
 He was very effective against Mueller and the Mueller hoax,” Trump said, referring to former special counsel Robert Mueller’s investigation into Russian meddling in the 2016 election.

+“The mere fact I had numerous calls with the White House does not establish any specific topic,” he wrote, adding: “Remember, I’m the President’s attorney.”
+The White House has a full legal office that handles official matters.

-Giuliani has long pushed the debunked conspiracy theory that Ukraine interfered in the 2016 election and is accused of pressuring Ukrainian officials to investigate the son of Trump’s potential Democratic challenger Joe Biden.
-Hunter Biden was on the board of a Ukrainian energy company.
+Giuliani has long pushed the debunked conspiracy theory that Ukraine interfered in the 2016 election and is accused of trying to pressure Ukrainian officials to investigate the son of Trump’s potential Democratic challenger Joe Biden.
+Hunter Biden was on the board of a Ukrainian energy company, Burisma, when his father worked at the White House.

-The phone records released Tuesday also show that California Rep. Devin Nunes, the top Republican on the House Intelligence Committee, had a series of calls with Giuliani, as well as with Giuliani’s now-indicted associate Lev Parnas.
-One conversation with Parnas on April 12 lasted eight minutes, according to logs contained in the report.
+The phone records released Tuesday also raised new questions about the role of California Rep. Devin Nunes, the top Republican on the House Intelligence Committee.
+Nunes, the records show, had a series of calls with Giuliani, as well as with Giuliani’s now-indicted associate Lev Parnas.
+One conversation with Parnas on April 12 lasted eight minutes, according to call logs.

-Nunes told Fox News host Sean Hannity that “it’s possible” he talked to Parnas, but claimed he hadn’t gone through all his phone records.
+Nunes told Fox News host Sean Hannity that “it’s possible” he talked to Parnas, but claimed he wasn’t sure because he hadn’t gone through all his phone records.

 “I don’t really recall that name.
 I remember the name now because he has been indicted,’’ Nunes said, adding that any conversation with Parnas would have been appropriate.

-Louisiana Rep. Steve Scalise also called Nunes’ inclusion in the House Democrats’ report “very alarming,” asking why that hadn’t been mentioned in the open hearings.
+Asked if Nunes should have told House Intelligence Chairman Adam Schiff about his conversations with people under investigation, McCarthy instead criticized Schiff for his office’s communication with the whistle blower whose complaint sparked the impeachment inquiry.

-Colvin reported from Washington.
-Associated Press writers Matthew Daly and Alan Fram contributed to this report from Washington.
+Associated Press writers Aamer Madhani in Watford, England and Matthew Daly, Darlene Superville and Alan Fram in Washington contributed to this report.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.